Can Super Resolution be used to improve Human Pose Estimation in Low Resolution Scenarios?: Background

 \subsection{Human Pose Estimation}

 The objective of HPE is to locate and group specific keypoints or bodyparts (shoulder, ankle, etc) from a given image in order to create a human pose \cite{Sun2019DeepHR}.
 Current HPE methods fall into two categories: bottom-up and top-down approaches.
 Bottom-up approaches only consist of a keypoint detector, which is used to detect all keypoints in a given image.
 They then use a grouping algorithm, or human body fitting model, to associate the keypoints with each other in order to create a human pose.
 By comparison, top-down approaches utilise both an object and keypoint detection component.
 They start by first detecting the bounding box of each person in an image and then perform keypoint detection inside each bounding box.
 This negates the need for a grouping algorithm as all the keypoints in each bounding box are assumed to correspond to the same person \cite{CHEN2020102897}.
 As the number of people in a given scene increases, so does the computational cost of top-down approaches.
-However, this approach is more accurate overall as more people within a scene are detected.
-The most common keypoint detection method that both bottom-up and top-down HPE approaches utilise is known as heatmap regression \cite{heatmapreg}.
-Ground truth heatmaps are constructed by using a 2D Gaussian kernel on the given ground truth keypoint.
-The colour in this heatmap represents the confidence that a particular pixel is the ground truth keypoint.
-The ground truth heatmaps are used to supervise the predicted heatmaps, which are generated by the keypoint detection component of a HPE model, by reducing the L2 loss.
-Since its introduction by Tompson et al. \cite{first_heatmap}, heatmaps have become the default method for keypoint detection due to its ease of implementation and much higher accuracy than traditional coordinate regression \cite{deeppose} \cite{hourglass}.
+However, this approach is more accurate overall as more people within a scene are detected. {The most popular approach to keypoint detection \cite{cascadingpyramid} \cite{hourglass} \cite{8237406} \cite{Sun2019DeepHR} \cite{cao2019openpose} \cite{deeppose} \cite{Cheng_2020_CVPR} \cite{Chen_2018_CVPR} is known as heatmap regression \cite{heatmapreg}.
+A CNN head extracts the initial features and reduces the resolution of the input image, this is followed by a main body which outputs feature maps with the same size as the input feature map, and is followed by a regressor which estimates the predicted heatmaps \cite{Sun2019DeepHR}.
+Ground truth heatmaps are constructed by using a 2D Gaussian kernel on the given ground truth keypoint and are used to supervise the predicted heatmaps by reducing the L2 loss.} Since its introduction by Tompson et al. \cite{first_heatmap}, heatmaps have become the default method for keypoint detection due to its ease of implementation and much higher accuracy than traditional coordinate regression \cite{deeppose} \cite{hourglass}.